mdn/content/files/en-us/web/http/caching/index.md

 (The requests from Chrome, Edge, and Firefox look very much like the above; the requests from Safari will look a bit different.)

-The `max-age=0` directive in the request specifies “reuse of responses with an age of 0 or less” — so in effect, intermediate stored responses are not reused.
+The `max-age=0` directive in the request specifies "reuse of responses with an age of 0 or less" — so in effect, intermediate stored responses are not reused.

 As a result, a request is validated by `If-None-Match` and `If-Modified-Since`.